Soft Concrete Floor Polishing

-We have all have encountered it from time to time… the dreaded soft concrete floor!
+We have all encountered it from time to time… the dreaded soft concrete floor!

 The customer wants it polished — and you immediately want to run!

-Sometimes, though, a simple modified densifier application process may be all you need to create a polished concrete floor that has good reflectivity, the expected final shine, and the long-term durability that you’re seeking.
+Sometimes, though, a simple modified densifier application process may be all you need to create a soft concrete floor polishing effect that has good reflectivity, the expected final shine, and the long-term durability that you’re seeking.
 It just requires being innovative during the densifying step.

 As with best practices performing any chemical-densifying, mechanically-polished process, a representative sample area (mock-up) should be done first to test and understand that particular slab’s density and strength.

-Polished concrete success not only relies upon a minimum PSI and the right combo of concrete chemistry, but also on a carefully planned polishing process that caters to that individual slab’s properties.
+Soft concrete floor polishing success not only relies upon a minimum PSI and the right combo of concrete chemistry but also on a carefully planned polishing process that caters to that individual slab’s properties.